jsnyde0/just-show-up/README.md

-# Django Starter
+# Just Show Up

-A starter project for Django with Docker, PostgreSQL, HTMX, and more.
+An agentic AI scraping project to learn to work with AI agents.

 ## Quick Start